Leeboard

 Only the leeward side leeboard is used at any time, as it submerges when the boat heels under the force of the wind.

-A disadvantage, where there is an inadequate fixed keel, is that they typically ship (bear) little ballast, which being on the far side delays the onset of unballasted craft's heeling, that is, to put up a good, constant resistance against the wind.
-The classical, archetypal definition of ballast is a low, central weight to optimise centre of mass, reduce turning moment and therefore resistance to the boat keeling over, however tends to be higher in self-righting vessels.
-Modern developments allow them to act as a speed-enhancing lifting foil.
+A disadvantage, where there is an inadequate fixed keel, is that leeboards typically ship (bear) little ballast, and being on the far (lee) side delays the onset of unballasted craft's heeling, that is, inhibits the effect of putting up a good, constant resistance against the wind.
+The classical, archetypal definition of ballast is a low, central weight to optimise centre of mass, to reduce turning moment and therefore resistance to the boat keeling over; however, the centre of gravity tends to be higher in self-righting vessels.
+Modern developments allow leeboards to act as a speed-enhancing lifting foil (hydrofoil).

 History

 Leeboards existed in China from at least the eighth century on warships that "held the ships, so that even when wind and wave arise in fury, they are neither driven sideways, nor overturn".
 Leeboards for stabilizing junks and improving their capability to sail upwind, are documented from a book by Li Chuan.
 The innovation was transmitted to Portuguese and Dutch ships around 1570.
 "The Portuguese experimented with caulking their vessels in the Chinese manner and the Dutch probably added leeboards to their craft that were copied from Chinese models."

 Leeboards have been used by relatively large inshore and coastal sailing vessels used for transport since 1570, such as Dutch barges, Thames barges, and American gundalows.
 For these boats, leeboards provided the advantages of shallow draught for working close inshore and an unobstructed hold for cargo.
 In particular, they allowed gundalows to take the hard to load and unload cargo in unimproved tidal areas, as well as readily conduct maintenance on their hulls.
 Leeboards were also easier to build than a large centreboard would have been.